-- 1.1.1 In April 1999 Lancaster University Archaeological Unit (LUAU) were commissioned by Historic Scotland to undertake a fabric survey of the Auchindrain a fermtoun, near Inveraray (NGR NN 030 031).
-The survey was undertaken in advance of a scheme of repairs and possible reconstruction of the architectural and constructional detail of the standing buildings and structures of the township, which would include those that have areas of modern intervention.
-The survey had three primary goals, firstly the provision of detailed drawings for the scheme of repair works, secondly an analytical record and interpretation of the site and finally the provision of reconstruction drawings as an aid to presentation. - 1.1.2 Due to the extent of works and the requirement for the site to remain open to the public the archaeological building survey of Auchindrain Township is being carried out over two seasons.
-The first season programme of works (1999) reported here, included the recording of buildings A, B, M, N, O, P, R, S, T, U and W (Figs 5-12). - 1.1.3 This interim report summarises the findings for the buildings recorded during the first season.
-The full detailed analysis of these buildings will be submitted following the completion of the second season.
+- 1.1.1 In April 1999 Lancaster University Archaeological Unit (LUAU) were commissioned by Historic Scotland to undertake a fabric survey of Auchindrain Township, near Inveraray, Argyll (NGR NN 030 031).
+The Specification was prepared by Historic Scotland Technical, Conservation, Education and Research Division (TCRE), working in conjunction with Historic Scotland PIC Central Region. - 1.1.2 The survey had the primary goal of providing a thorough and integrated record of the architectural and constructional form of the buildings.
+This integrated record was to comprise the rectified photography survey provided, detailed plan, elevation and sectional drawings of all buildings and text records of all features.
+The entire data set was required to be provided in computerised digital form, linked through an appropriate database. - 1.1.3 Because of the extent of works and the requirement for the site to remain open to the public the building survey of Auchindrain Township was carried out over two seasons.
+The Phase One programme of works (1999) included the recording of buildings A, B, M, N, O, P, R, S, T, U and W; Phase Two (2000) included the recording of buildings D, E, F, G, H, J, K and X.